BonsaiDen/JavaScript-Garden/doc/timeouts.md

         clearTimeout(i);
     }

-There might still be timeouts that are unaffected by this arbitrary number, it is therefore recommended to keep track of all the timeouts and intervals IDs instead.
+There might still be timeouts that are unaffected by this arbitrary number;

-### Things to avoid at all costs
+therefore, is is instead recommended to keep track of all the timeout IDs, so they can be cleared one by one.

+### Hidden `eval` magic

 `setTimeout` and `setInterval` can also take a string as their first parameter.
 This feature should **never** be used, since it internally makes use of `eval`.